wingify/readme-central/recipes/vwo-fme-sdk-usage.md

 <!-- csharp@1-2 -->
 <!-- ruby@1 -->

-Import the VWO FME SDK so that it can be initialized
+Import the VWO FE SDK so that it can be initialized

 # Initialize